 -Erick Rubalcava, Chief of Mission and Catholic Identity

 For over 50 years, the annual Mass, is organized by the Archdiocese of Los Angeles Department of Catholic Schools, it recognizes students and faculty from each of the 50 Catholic high schools in the Archdiocese who exemplify an outstanding commitment to Christian service in the community.
-A livestream of the Mass can be found here.
+A livestream of the Mass can be found above.

 “The student and teacher recipients of the Archdiocesan High School Christian Service Award make the Catholic faith come alive in Southern California.
 We are grateful for them answering Jesus’ call to serve our neighbor as expressed in the gospel of Matthew 5:16: ‘Let your light must shine before others, that they may see your good deeds and glorify your heavenly Father.’” said Erick Rubalcava, Chief of Mission and Catholic Identity for the Archdiocese of Los Angeles.